• SongkeeperSongkeeper

 3. labels

 The release form has two fields that are easy to confuse: Record Company and Label / Imprint.
-They serve different purposes and appear in different places across exports.
+They serve different purposes, and export files read them differently.

 A label group can have multiple imprints.
 For example, the Record Company might be “Universal Music Group” while the Label / Imprint is “Republic Records”.
 Most independents only need to fill in Label / Imprint.